AerialX/libbricks/README.md

 Configuration
 -------------

-Use cmake to configure and select from the various compilation options, including the ability to compile with clang rather than GCC.
+Use cmake to configure and select from the various compilation options.

 Testing